-Real Estate Investment Strategy & Data Analytics: US Multifamily & Rental Housing Niches in 2024
+Real Estate Investment Strategy, AI Models, & Data Analytics: US Multifamily in April 2026

-Commercial real estate investment professionals must make wise decisions, yet we’re awash in often meaningless and contradictory information that passes for “data.”
-This program will give you the tools to form an integrated real estate investment perspective that enables action and, most importantly, better results.
+Commercial real estate investment professionals must make informed decisions, yet we’re often inundated with meaningless and contradictory information that masquerades as “data.”
+This program will equip you with the tools to develop an integrated real estate investment perspective that enables action and, most importantly, yields better results.

-Taught by a real estate economist and data expert, new and experienced real estate investors alike will learn to use technology, proprietary data, and a proven framework to form a cohesive strategy, elevate decision-making, and improve investment outcomes.
+Taught by a real estate economist and data expert, both new and experienced real estate investors will learn to utilize technology (including a cutting-edge AI tool), proprietary data, and a proven framework to develop a cohesive strategy, enhance decision-making, and optimize investment outcomes.
+Participants will explore real deals closed in the tricky contemporary financing environment and be challenged to apply AI-powered insights to their own projects.

 What to Expect

-We’ll cover global and US-specific macroeconomics, financial market conditions, the drivers of wealth creation in any given society and the role of “place” in it, demographics (both the aging of the population and the collapse of international immigration), de-globalization and its implications, the dynamics and measurement of regional, local, and neighborhood economies, and then the identification of specific assets most likely to align with the resulting investment strategy.
-Domestic Migration patterns, accelerated by COVID and the redefinition of where “office work” is or can be performed for many workers, reshaping whole regions and metropolitan areas within them, and even housing markets that had previously been considered too small for non-local investors.
+We’ll cover global and US-specific macroeconomics, financial market conditions, the drivers of wealth creation in any given society and the role of “place” in it, demographics (both the aging of the population and the impact of domestic migration and immigration), de-globalization and its implications, the dynamics and measurement of regional, local, and neighborhood economies, and then the identification of specific assets most likely to align with the resulting investment strategy (provided in a voluntary additional working session).

 We will avoid the hype, examine the reality, and the lasting implications of what’s been occurring in areas including:

-• Inflation – We’ll cover the sources of inflation (money supply growth, disruption of transportation, goods, labor, food, and energy markets), the resulting Federal Reserve interest rate response, and the interaction of short- and long-term interest rates in its eventual control and the demand destruction (recession) likely to result.
+• Inflation – We’ll cover the sources of inflation (money supply growth, US Federal Government deficits, the disruption of transportation, goods, labor, food, and energy markets), the resulting Federal Reserve interest rate response, and the interaction of short- and long-term interest rates in its eventual control.
 We’ll cover the interaction of these with real estate income and valuation.

-• Public Policy Responses to Housing Affordability – We’ll review the varied policy responses to housing affordability concerns, from embracing market-driven development to policies enabling rent control and their impact on local markets.
+• Public Policy Responses to Housing Affordability – We’ll review the varied policy responses to housing affordability concerns, from embracing market-driven development to policies enabling rent control and their impact on local markets, including the impact of the New York mayoral race on the New York market.

-Finally, we’ll cover a range of investment strategies, from CORE, Value Add, Distress (and near-distress), as well as the Development decision and how and when to pivot between strategies, and we’ll draw from proprietary data sets as well as compilation of existing publicly available data.
+Finally, we’ll cover a range of investment strategies, including CORE, Value Add, Distress (and near-distress), as well as the Development decision and how and when to pivot between strategies.
+We will draw from proprietary data sets as well as a compilation of existing publicly available data.

 • Learn the demographic demand trends in housing- age, marital trends, education, job formation, wealth creation, domestic and international immigration- and where to source the data to demonstrate it.

-• Understand de-globalization and the implications on which real estate is valuable.
+• Understand de-globalization and the implications for which real estate is now more valuable.

 • Learn how inflation – its sources & implications- (money supply growth, disruption of transportation, goods, labor, food, and energy markets), as well as the resulting Federal Reserve interest rate response, impacts real estate investment strategy